akirachix/AquaViva/README.md

 ## Description
 AquaViva is an IoT-based project that aims to preserve marine life and balance the ecosystem along the Kenyan coastal strip in order to improve food security as well as mitigate the effects of climate change.
 80% of all the plastics end up in the ocean via rivers.
-This project focuses on trapping and collecting plastics in rivers before they reach the ocean.
+This project focuses on trapping and collecting plastics in rivers before they reach the ocean.This will lead us to having a clean and healthy ocean.

 ## Authors
 AquaViva